First Test

-First Test, is a fantasy novel by Tamora Pierce, the first book in the series Protector of the Small.
+First Test is a fantasy novel by Tamora Pierce, the first book in the series Protector of the Small.
 It details the first year of Keladry of Mindelan's training as a page of Tortall.

 Plot introduction

-Protector of the Small is set in the Tortallan world of Pierce's Song of the Lioness and The Immortals quartets.
-The protagonist is Keladry of Mindelan, a young girl who becomes the first female to train as a knight ten years after King Jonathan first declared it legal.
+Protector of the Small is set in the Tortallan world of Pierce's “Song of the Lioness” and “The Immortals” series/“The Immortals”' quartets.
+The protagonist is Keladry of Mindelan, a young girl who becomes the first female to train as a knight, ten years after Jonathan of Conté/King Jonathan first declared it legal.
 The novel tracks the first year of Keladry's training, during which she is only accepted on a probationary basis.
 Keladry must struggle to prove herself worthy to palace training master Wyldon of Cavall and her fellow page trainees.